-- 5.16 All qualifying events for the Australasian Show Horse and Rider Championships (i.e.: State HOTYs) must be run by the States Show Horse Committee (who may form or co-opt an organising subcommittee) - 5.17 Results of the winner, runners-up and third place getter, and the names of all Finalists (top 10) to be sent to the relevant EA State Branch Office. - 5.18 Judges who have accepted to Judge at a State Horse of the Year and Rider Championships will not accept a Judging appointment in similar classes for a Royal Show in the same State in that calendar year. - 5.19 The Chief Steward and Judge's host must be independent and this must be reflected in the State's program. - 5.20 A scorer may not officiate in any class where they have a Conflict of Interest or perceived Conflict of Interest and will not have any deliberate contact with the Judges prior to the class/classes or in which the Conflict of Interest occurs. - 5.20 No State badges may be worn at State Horse of the Year events
+- 5.16 All qualifying events for the Australasian Show Horse and Rider Championships (i.e.: State HOTYs) must be run by the States Show Horse Committee (who may form or co-opt an organising subcommittee).
+States may offer combined Child/Junior classes that will be split if there are 3 or more competitors entered in each section.
+Where split Child/Junior classes have less than 3 competitors in a class at the discretion of the organising committee these classes may be combined .i.e. instead of 2 galloway classes with less than 3 in each they be combined to 14h up to inc. 15hds. - 5.17 Results of the winner, runners-up and third place getter, and the names of all Finalists (top 10) to be sent to the relevant EA State Branch Office. - 5.18 Judges who have accepted to Judge at a State Horse of the Year and Rider Championships will not accept a Judging appointment in similar classes for a Royal Show in the same State in that calendar year. - 5.19 The Chief Steward and Judge's host must be independent and this must be reflected in the State's program. - 5.20 A scorer may not officiate in any class where they have a Conflict of Interest or perceived Conflict of Interest and will not have any deliberate contact with the Judges prior to the class/classes or in which the Conflict of Interest occurs. - 5.20 No State badges may be worn at State Horse of the Year events